Codecademy/docs/content/javascript/concepts/optional-chaining/optional-chaining.md

 ---
 Title: 'Optional Chaining'
-Description: 'The optional chanining operator simplifies the comparison of multiple data properties in a chain of connected objects'
+Description: 'The optional chaining operator simplifies the comparison of multiple data properties in a chain of connected objects.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'